 houses an extensive criminal justice library.

-web site at http://www.libraries.rutgers.edu provides access to
+The libraries web site at http://www.libraries.rutgers.edu/ provides

-to online resources.
+addition to online resources.

-Rutgers University students, faculty,
+Rutgers University students,

-Rutgers University libraries.
+the Rutgers University libraries.
 The Rutgers Delivery Service,

 Interlibrary Loan Service, and E-ZBorrow allow students, faculty, and